AidenRoto/Bluetooth-keyboard-adapter/README.md

 	This part can be replaced with raspberry pi, banana pi, etc. as long as the board supports Serial read and write, and runs an Linux system on it.
 You can choose it by yourself(of course you'll like your adapter as small as possible and energy saving!).

 * [Bluefruit EZ-Key 12 input Bluetooth HID Keyboard Controller](https://www.adafruit.com/products/1535)
 	This is the most expensive part, there is also some HID Bluetooth modules you can choose, so you can modify the MCU code to communicate with the Bluetooth module you chose.
 Also, be aware to the ability of the module you choose, some may not support HID customer reports, or some only sends English ASCII character, not implementing key press or release with keycode.
+	I found there is another good module, [RN-42HID bluetooth module](http://twcn.rs-online.com/web/p/bluetooth-modules/8417484/), and this one can be easily retrieved from RS site.
+It also supports [customer report](http://cdn.sparkfun.com/datasheets/Wireless/Bluetooth/RN-HID-User-Guide-v1.0r.pdf).

 * (optional) Arduino
 	If you use 7688 Duo, this part is already included, but if you use raspberry pi, and want to separate the code which communicates with Bluetooth module, you'll need an Arduino.
 If you don't want to use a MCU to communicate with Bluetooth module, you can encode the communication into adapter.py, but if you do so, I strongly suggest you should deal timing issue carefully.

 * Battery
 	You can use any batteries, or power bank as the power source, just make sure your board can work with it.
+	I used a battery from my old cell phone, and I used [this module](http://www.icshop.com.tw/product_info.php/products_id/18032) to boost voltage to 5V(this is imoprtant, though Linkit smart 7688 Duo can operates in 3.7V, which is the original battery output voltage, but if there is another load on 7688, I found that 7688 will fail and reboot while booting.), and [this module](http://www.icshop.com.tw/product_info.php/products_id/11427) to charge the battery.

 ## Block Diagram
 The main idea is this: